 FAQs

-What are the most important data points for effective analysis?
+What are the most critical metrics for competitor analysis?

 Traffic sources, keyword/content strategy, backlinks, engagement metrics, site UX, and conversions.